Crowe828/burger/README.md

 ## Description

-BurgerTime is a restaurant application that lets users input the names of burgers they'd like to eat, as well as ones that they have had before.
+BurgerTime is a restaurant application that lets users input the names of burgers they'd like to eat as well as ones that they have had before.

 ### Important